PoisotLab/ms_metaweb_transfer/coverletter.md

 also makes data collection often non-viable and has led to the development of a suite of methods that focus on addressing *incompleteness* within *known* networks.
-However, these methods are limited in their capacity to begin address existing *gaps*, *i.e.* unkown interactions in unsampled places.
+However, these methods are limited in their capacity to begin address existing *gaps*, *i.e.* unknown interactions in unsampled places.
 In this manuscript we present a methodological framework that will allow us to move forward and begin filling these gaps.